Signs of Heroin Addiction in Friends and Family Members

 What’s the remedy for these withdrawal symptoms?
 Using.
 So, if your loved one has these symptoms and they suddenly disappear, it’s indicative of use.

 One of these indicators alone does not equate to a firm conclusion that a person is using heroin.
 However, when these signs of heroin addiction start to add up, there’s a high probability that your loved one is battling an addiction to heroin or another street drug.

 Don’t accuse your loved one, as it will cause them anxiety and even push them into using.
 Instead, enter into an honest conversation when you’re in a calm frame of mind.
 You can’t predict the outcome of the discussion, but you must open the door to it.

-Remember, addiction affects the not only the person who is suffering through it; it also impacts all who love them.
-If your loved one is not ready to seek help, then seek addiction help yourself.
+Remember, addiction affects not only the person who is suffering through it; it also impacts all who love them.
+If your loved one is not ready to seek help, then seek addiction help for them yourself and call us for a free consultation.
 Support is there for you, and you should never be ashamed to ask.